-Halloween is in the air, and that sometimes means doing fun, seasonal crafts with your kids!
+Halloween is in the air, and that means doing fun, seasonal crafts with the kids!
 I know we teachers are always short on time and crafts can sometimes get put aside – but I think they can be valuable for adding in a bit of holiday fun, a break from the norm, and of course – the teacher’s example is NOT the rule!
-Let kids spread their creativity and take them their own way, and it makes it even better.
-This clothespin bat craft is perfect for Halloween, and by adding a magnet to the back, you can turn it into a fun gift for kids to take home, too!
+Let kids explore their creativity and take them their own way, and it makes it even better.
+This Clothespin Bat Craft is perfect for Halloween, and by adding a magnet to the back, you can turn it into a fun craft for kids to take home and proudly display!

 Supplies for the Clothespin Bat Craft

 To make these adorable little critters, you want to first gather up your supplies:

 - White and black craft foam sheets

 Teacher Tip: If I am having parents help me in the classroom, like at a Halloween party station, etc. – I typically make a sample to set out, and then have the supplies on a tray for them there to help the kids.